stat545ubc-2021/jana-mini-data-analysis/mini-data-analysis-2.md

 correspondingly.
 The reason I did this was so that I can create visualizations as a secondary task to determine which bin would be the most useful ie. convey the same information without loss of generality.
-In addition, I added the extra column for
+It is also good to note that I am summing over the *no\_of\_units* of each group since that is a more accurate number to count rather than just the counts of each observation.
+In addition, I added the extra column of describing property type as I potentially would like to explore how this factor can affect the number smoking units.

 ``` r
 # task 3